Winter birding round up - where to go and what to see in the Eastern U.P. - January 2021

 - I have not heard any reports of Canada Jay (Gray Jay) at Hulbert Bog this year.
 Try checking the Soo Junction Road (Luce County) just west of there if you strike out.

-If you are planning a trip to the eastern U.P. and need any extra advice on lodging, food, or birding just give me a shout out via email at email@example.com.
+Updates and sightings are always appreciated.
+Report them to eBird if you are so inclined, but always feel free to reach out to me directly as well.
+If you are planning a trip to the eastern U.P. and need any extra advice on lodging, food, or birding just give me a shout out via phone 906-322-0353, or email at firstname.lastname@example.org.

 Michigan Sea Grant helps to foster economic growth and protect Michigan’s coastal, Great Lakes resources through education, research and outreach.
 A collaborative effort of the University of Michigan and Michigan State University and its MSU Extension, Michigan Sea Grant is part of the NOAA-National Sea Grant network of 34 university-based programs.